zamojski/PirBOX-LITE/README.md

 > **Not intended** for indoor use or high traffic areas, Zigbee devices are better suited for that.

 ### 📋 Power Consumption Table
-Mesured by "Power Profiler KIT 2"
+Measured by "Power Profiler KIT 2"

 | Condition                  | Current Draw      | Battery Life (approx.)         |
 |---------------------------|-------------------|--------------------------------|